gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 For a given Question Type:

-- The minimum number of questions must be asked in Question Numerics 1-20, thus excluding any alphanumeric question numbers
+- The minimum number of questions must be asked in question numerics 1-20, thus excluding any alphanumeric question numbers
-- The maximum number of questions must not be exceeded in all "non-Overtime" questions.
-This includes both numeric-only and alphanumeric question numbers
+- The maximum number of questions must not be exceeded in all "non-overtime" questions. this includes both numeric-only and alphanumeric question numbers

 For 15-question quizzes, prepare quizzes as normal for 20-question quizzes, but the quizmaster should conclude the quiz when appropriate for the rule of a 15-question quiz.